k4kpk/k4kpk.github.io/sota-guides/Hightower Bald (W4G_NG-003).md

 # e.g: TM-2017, VF, P-2016
 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: T,V
+​---
 ---
-Trip-specific: Drive to Trailhead & Trail Guide
+## Drive to Trailhead & Trail Guide - Hightower Bald

 UPDATE: Pat and Ryan say their route from the north is good.